davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 - `early-filesystems` - this service has no dependencies and so is one of the earliest to start.
 It mounts virtual filesystems including _sysfs_, _devtmpfs_ (on `/dev`) and _proc_, via the `early-filesystems.sh` shell script.
-Note that if startup is via an initial ram disk (initrd, initfs) as is now common, these early filesystems are most likely already mounted by that, so this service may not be needed or could be edited to remove initrd-mounted filesystems.
+Note that if startup is via an initial ram disk (initrd, initramfs) as is now common, these early filesystems are most likely already mounted by that, so this service may not be needed or could be edited to remove initrd-mounted filesystems.
 - `udevd` - this services starts the device node manager, udevd (from the eudev package).